abusumon/nekotab-app/docs/use/backups.rst

-.. _backups:
+﻿.. _backups:

 ================
 Database Backups
 ================

-Tabbycat doesn't provide an in-built database backup system; instead you should create copies of your database directly.
-Heroku provides a very good backup utility for all sites hosted on Heroku which makes this easy, and for Heroku-based Tabbycat sites, we strongly recommend it.
+NekoTab doesn't provide an in-built database backup system; instead you should create copies of your database directly.
+Heroku provides a very good backup utility for all sites hosted on Heroku which makes this easy, and for Heroku-based NekoTab sites, we strongly recommend it.

 You should **always** back up the database before deleting *any* data while in the Edit Database area, because deleting data cannot be undone.
-It is also a good idea to back up the database before doing anything in the Edit Database area, unless you're very familiar and confident with editing the Tabbycat database directly.
+It is also a good idea to back up the database before doing anything in the Edit Database area, unless you're very familiar and confident with editing the NekoTab database directly.

 You may, as a matter of standard practice at large tournaments, wish to back up the database twice per round: Once just after you've generated the draw and allocated adjudicators, and once just after you've finished entering results.

-If you're using an online version of Tabbycat, it's a good idea to download the backups.
+If you're using an online version of NekoTab, it's a good idea to download the backups.
 While it's extremely rare to lose internet access or have an outage in a critical web service (*i.e.*, Heroku), having a local copy of your backups allows you to :ref:`restore your tab to a local installation <backup-restore-to-local>`